pcattori/vite-env-only/README.md

 ### `denyImports`

 Configures validation of import specifiers that should not be present on the client or server.
 Validation is performed against the raw import specifier in the source code.
+Uses [micromatch][micromatch] for pattern matching globs.

 ```ts
 {